What is Vinyl Wrap:

 With vinyl wraps you can create a new outfit for your car that will make it truly yours.
 You can change the outfit as often as you want.
 Removing of a vinyl wrap is a pretty straight forward process that is safe for OEM paint and doesn’t take long to complete.
 New vinyl colours are released annually so there is always a new outfit to look forward to!

 Most noteworthy, maintenance of vinyl wrap is not complicated either.
 We always recommend hand washing your wrapped car, but practice shows that vinyl can withstand a pressure wash as long as installation was performed properly.
 Check out a set of recommendations we have put together to help you learn about how to properly take care of your wrap.
 Self healing of small scuffs means that you can forget about cut polishing.
-In case of a more significant damage to the film you only need to get damaged panels rewrapped.
+In case of a more significant damage to the film, you only need to rewrap damaged panels.
 Rewrapping damaged panels requires significantly less work than repainting it, which translates into a lower cost.
 Full opacity of film ensures a perfect colour match.